kkailaasa/askn-wa-bot/ecitizen_registration_flow.md

 - The system is designed to handle WhatsApp-based registrations, as indicated by the `phoneType` and `verificationRoute` attributes
 - The flow allows for adding phone numbers to existing accounts, facilitating user profile updates
-- Email verification is a crucial step to ensure the validity of user contact information
+- Email verification is also implemented to ensure the validity of user contact information

-This registration flow provides a robust and secure method for user onboarding, accommodating various scenarios and ensuring data integrity throughout the process.

 ## Codebase